Miami Federal Crimes Lawyer

 Accused of a Federal Offense?
-Reach Out to our Law Firm for Defense.
+Reach Out to Jeffrey S. Weiner for Dedicated Defense.

 When the federal government receives a crime report, investigators from big-name agencies, such as the FBI, DEA, U.S. Secret Service, or ATF, are dispatched to determine whether a federal offense has occurred and who committed it.
 Agents have considerable resources and will use various investigative techniques to identify a suspect, like wiretapping, surveillance, and online activity review.